 Background

 Like locations across the Calumet Region, a century of urban and industrial development has fundamentally altered the natural conditions and processes at Powderhorn.
-For more than a decade the hydrological conditions at this site have supported unnaturally high water levels in Powderhorn Lake.
-When the lake fills, water flows into the swales of the nature preserve, increasing invasion by weeds and destroying native plants and animal habitats.
+For more than a decade, the hydrological conditions at this site have supported unnaturally high water levels in Powderhorn Lake.
+When the lake fills, water historically flowed into the swales of the nature preserve, increasing invasion by weeds and destroying native plants and animal habitats.

-The northern end of the lake is no longer shallow enough to provide an effective fish nursery, impacting the stock of species like northern pike, largemouth bass, yellow perch, and American grass pickerel.
-The boat launch platform is now very close to the water line, making it more difficult for boaters and paddlers to access the lake.
+Prior to the restoration efforts, the northern end of the lake was no longer shallow enough to provide an effective fish nursery, impacting the stock of species like northern pike, largemouth bass, yellow perch and American grass pickerel.
+Under these conditions, the boat launch platform was very close to the water line, making it difficult for boaters and paddlers to access the lake.

 Restoration Work

-This three-year restoration project will restore more than 100 acres of wetlands by reconnecting the northern marsh of Powderhorn Lake, which was once a shallow wetland, to Wolf Lake.
-Using a water control structure at the north end of Powderhorn Lake, land managers will be able to lower or maintain the water level as needed to recreate historic conditions, allowing water to drain safely from Powderhorn Lake through the northern marsh and into Wolf Lake and the Calumet River.
+This three-year restoration project has restored more than 100 acres of wetlands by reconnecting the northern marsh of Powderhorn Lake, which was once a shallow wetland, to Wolf Lake.
+Using a water control structure at the north end of Powderhorn Lake, land managers are now able to lower or maintain the water level as needed to recreate historic conditions, allowing water to drain safely from Powderhorn Lake through the northern marsh and into Wolf Lake and the Calumet River.

-This connection will reduce water levels at Powderhorn Lake, helping to reestablish the vital marsh habitat needed to support birds like least bittern, common gallinule and pied-billed grebe.
-The northern shallows will again act as an effective fish nursery and the connection to Wolf Lake will allow fish to move between lakes, bolstering populations of game and non-game fish like northern pike, largemouth bass, lake chubsucker, and the state-threatened banded killifish.
-Adjacent neighborhoods will realize some flooding relief as well.
+This connection has reduced water levels at Powderhorn Lake, helping to reestablish the vital marsh habitat needed to support birds like least bittern, common gallinule and pied-billed grebe.
+The northern shallows now ac as an effective fish nursery and the connection to Wolf Lake allows fish to move between lakes, bolstering populations of game and non-game fish like northern pike, largemouth bass, lake chubsucker and the state-threatened banded killifish.
+Adjacent neighborhoods will also experience a reduction in flooding.

-This work is supported by Audubon Great Lakes through a $973,688 grant from Great Lakes Commission and National Oceanic and Atmospheric Administration with Great Lakes Restoration Initiative funding.
+This work was supported by Audubon Great Lakes through a $973,688 grant from the Great Lakes Commission and National Oceanic and Atmospheric Administration with Great Lakes Restoration Initiative funding.

 More Information